 Constipation is believed to be related to elevated blood calcium levels, which happens in patients with multiple myeloma.
 Patients can also develop anemia, or opportunistic infections.

-Patients with multiple myeloma can have low red blood cell count, elevated monoclonal antibodies, elevated light-chain proteins, and elevated beta-2 microglobulin.
+Patients with multiple myeloma can have low red blood cell count, elevated monoclonal antibodies, elevated light-chain proteins and elevated beta-2 microglobulin.

-Bone marrow biopsy reveals elevated counts of plasma cells in the bone marrow.
+A bone marrow biopsy reveals elevated counts of plasma cells in the bone marrow.
 Bone x-rays and magnetic resonance imaging can reveal the tumors.

 Treatment for multiple myeloma includes chemotherapy, biologic therapy and stem cell transplantation in case of bone marrow failure.
 Patients usually survive between 7 to 10 years after the diagnosis.